christywastaken/christywastaken-tailwind-dark-light-autofill/README.md

 ## Feedback and Contributions

 We welcome your feedback and contributions!
-Please visit our [GitHub repository](https://github.com/yourusername/tailwind-dark-light-mode-autofill) to submit issues, feature requests, or pull requests.
+Please visit our [GitHub repository](https://github.com/ChristyWasTaken/tailwind-dark-light-mode-autofill) to submit issues, feature requests, or pull requests.

 ## License

 This extension is released under the [MIT License](https://opensource.org/licenses/MIT).

-## About

-Tailwind Dark/Light Mode Autofill is developed and maintained by [Your Name/Company].
-For more information, visit [your website or contact information].

-Enjoy faster and more consistent dark/light mode styling with Tailwind CSS!